 A number of conditions can cause dysphagia.
 Children may suffer from congenital defects or physical deformations, or conditions like cerebral palsy or muscular dystrophy.

-In adults, neuromuscular disorders, gastroesophageal reflux disease (GERD), stroke, smoking, alcohol, and poor teeth can all lead to swallowing difficulties.
+In adults, neuromuscular disorders, gastroesophageal reflux disease (GERD), stroke, smoking, alcohol, a pouch in the esophagus and poor teeth can all lead to swallowing difficulties.

 How Is Dysphagia Diagnosed?